JasonHyun/MiFoodTech/design/design-journey.md

 **Pseudocode**
 ```
+when window > 800px:
     when user clicks on #wok_a element:
         remove .hidden class from .exit class
-    remove hidden class from .wok-a-popup
+        remove .hidden class from .wok-a-popup
         show .dim class;
+        change `overflow` attribute of .body class to `hidden`

     when user clicks on #wok_b element:
         remove .hidden class from .exit class
-    remove hidden class from .wok-b-popup
+        remove .hidden class from .wok-b-popup
-    show .dim class;
+        show .dim class
+        change `overflow` attribute of .body class to `hidden`

     when user clicks on #wok_c element:
         remove .hidden class from .exit class
         remove hidden class from .wok-c-popup
-    show .dim class;
+        show .dim class
+        change `overflow` attribute of .body class to `hidden`

     when user clicks on #cooking element:
         remove .hidden class from .exit class
         remove hidden class from .cooking-popup
-    show .dim class;
+        show .dim class
+        change `overflow` attribute to `hidden`

     when user clicks on .exit button:
         add .hidden class to .large;
         hide .dim class;
         add .hidden class to .exit button;
+        change `overflow` attribute of .body class to `scroll`
 ```
 ## Client Feedback & Minutes (Milestone 2)
 > You should meet with your client again to obtain feedback on your design.